izofiya/server-project/README.md

-# godel-designers-server
+# server project

 > Development of the server side
-> for Godel designers application
+> for application

 ### Technologies Stack